WordPress/wpcs-docs/wordpress-coding-standards/css.md

 There are plenty of different methods for structuring a stylesheet.
 With the CSS in core, it is important to retain a high degree of legibility.
 This enables subsequent contributors to have a clear understanding of the flow of the document.

 - Use tabs, not spaces, to indent each property.
-- Add two blank lines between sections and one blank line between blocks in a section.
+- Add one blank line between sections and between blocks in a section.
 - Each selector should be on its own line, ending in either a comma or an opening curly brace.
-Property-value pairs should be on their own line, with one tab of indentation and an ending semicolon.
-The closing brace should be flush left, using the same level of indentation as the opening selector.
+- Property-value pairs should be on their own line, with one tab of indentation and an ending semicolon.
+- The closing brace should be flush left, using the same level of indentation as the opening selector.

 Correct: